15.5 KB · updated 2026-07-31 · md

 Walks the compiled graph + wiki + site and flags orphan papers, stale citations, drift between graph and wiki/, ghost synthesis inputs, and more.
 Writes .tesserae/lint-report.md and .tesserae/lint-report.json.
 Pass --fix-trivial to apply safe auto-fixes (missing implemented_in edges, ghost-input pruning) and --severity error to only fail the exit code on errors.

-6. Query the wiki
+6. Ask and query the wiki

 tesserae query "What is Gaussian Splatting?"

-Search-only by default — BM25 over .tesserae/site/search-index.json, with a 200-char excerpt pulled from the matching wiki/<kind>/<slug>.md.
-Pass --kind papers (or concepts, repos, etc.) to narrow, --top-k N to widen, and --json for structured output.
-Add --llm (or set TESSERAE_QUERY_LLM=1) to ask Claude for a synthesized answer with [node_id] citations; --interactive opens a readline REPL — blank line or EOF exits.
-TESSERAE_QUERY_DRY_RUN=1 exercises the prompt without an API call.
+query is the retrieval surface: BM25/semantic search over .tesserae/site/search-index.json, with a 200-char excerpt pulled from the matching wiki/<kind>/<slug>.md.
+Pass --kind papers (or concepts, repos, etc.) to narrow, --top-k N to widen, and --json for structured output; --interactive opens a readline REPL — blank line or EOF exits.
+The explicit memory backend lives here too: --backend raganything short-circuits to that backend and surfaces its errors.
+There is no LLM synthesis on query — that's ask.

 7. Compile agent-ready context on demand